Reference Manual

 }

 It will be very common that methods return objects.
 As we have seen in section 1.1, those methods must be called with REST URLs that end with an extension.
-The extension will point the framework what serializer it must use to make the response.
-SerfJ provides three different serializers (XML, JSON or Base64) for three different extensions (.xml, .json, .64), but developers can write their own serializers(see section 3).
+The extension will point the framework what serializer must be used to make the response.
+SerfJ provides three different serializers (XML, JSON or Base64) for three different extensions (.xml, .json, .base64), but developers can write their own serializers(see section 3).

-For example, a method that respond to URLs like /accounts/1/balance.xml could be written in two ways.
+For example, a method that responds to URLs like /accounts/1/balance.xml could be written in two ways.
 Let's see the first way to do it:

 public class Account extends RestController {